 Tiffany Williams Roberts

-Tiffany has volunteered with organizations promoting justice, fairness and equity in the criminal justice system for her entire legal career.
-A community organizer, she co-founded police accountability organization Building Locally to Organize for Community Safety (BLOCS) in 2008 to promote a holistic approach to public safety.
+A significant portion of Tiffany’s private practice was dedicated to the pro bono representation of activists and organizers.
+She has been recognized by several organizations for movement lawyering and activism.
+A community organizer, she co-founded the police accountability organization Building Locally to Organize for Community Safety (BLOCS) in 2008 to promote a holistic approach to public safety.
 BLOCS successfully advocated for legislative improvements to the Atlanta Citizen Review Board along with other critical local policy changes.
 She is also a founding member of the Atlanta chapter of the global Black Lives Matter network.

 In 2010, she was appointed to the search committee for the selection of Atlanta’s police chief.
 In 2013, she served on an Atlanta City Council working group to evaluate legislation to address the equitable treatment of sex workers in the city limits.
 Tiffany joined the Atlanta Fulton County Pre- Arrest Diversion Program (PAD) Design Team in 2017 and continues her support of PAD (now “Policing Alternatives & Diversion Initiative”).
 Tiffany was Co-Chair of Mayor Keisha Lance Bottoms’ Progressive Agenda Working Group Criminal Justice Commission and served on the City’s Taskforce to Reimagine the Atlanta City Detention Center.
 She also served as Co-Chair of Mayor Bottoms’ Use of Force Advisory Council.